-During the eight trading day pricing period for a draw down, if the VWAP for any one trading day is less than the greater of (i) \$1.15 or (ii) 90 percent of the closing price of our common stock for the trading day immediately preceding the beginning of the draw down period, the VWAP from that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw down amount for that pricing period will be reduced by one-eighth of the draw down amount we had initially specified.
-In addition, if trading in our common stock is suspended for any reason for more than three consecutive or non-consecutive hours during any trading day during a draw down pricing period, that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw down amount for that pricing period will be reduced by one eighth of the draw down amount we had initially specified.
+For each of the six trading days in a draw down pricing period, if the VWAP is less than the greater of (i) \$0.60 or (ii) 90 percent of the closing price of our common stock for the trading day immediately preceding the first trading day of the draw down pricing period, the VWAP from that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw-down amount for that draw down pricing period will be reduced by one-sixth of the draw-down amount we had initially specified.
+In addition, if trading in our common stock is suspended for any reason for more than three consecutive or non-consecutive hours during any trading day during a draw down pricing period, that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw-down amount for that draw down pricing period will be reduced by one-sixth of the draw-down amount we had initially specified.